 Another Pagan author, early in their career, made what could be construed as claims to British nobility, although that claim has been been dropped.

 “Pat” Patterson, one of the founders of the Georgian Tradition (of which I am a member), claimed to have been initiated into a Celtic Coven in the Boston area prior to World War II.
+At another point in time, he claimed to have been initiated by his father.
 Now, admittedly, this is possible, but frankly, unlikely.

 Gerald B. Gardner claimed a PhD for which no documentation has ever been located; although there is a strong possibility that it may have been an honorary degree conferred for his book The Keris and Other Malay Weapons.
 I won’t go into the argument of whether or not he was ever initiated into a coven in the New Forest, as others, more capable than I, have discussed that both pro and con.

 And you know, anything more than that is just frosting on the cake.
-Which I can’t eat anyway because of my diabetes!
+Which I am not supposed to eat anyway because of my diabetes!
+(Oh well…)